War Over Patent Ownership – Stanford v. Roche

 This post was first published on 3rd March, 2011.

 The war between Stanford and Roche with respect to ownership of certain diagnostic processes is now being argued before the US Supreme Court.
 The dispute started with Stanford filing an infringement suit against Roche alleging infringement of its patents relating to methods for evaluating treatments for HIV.
 Roche asserted that it was not liable for patent infringement because it has ownership in the patents on account of its take over of Cetus, a company that developed the methods.

 One of the inventors of the methods, Holodniy, joined Stanford in 1988 and started pursuing research under a project funded by National Institute of Health.
 While researching at Stanford, Holodniy carried out some work at Cetus and contributed to the invention in question.
 While researching for Cetus, Holodniy signed an agreement transferring his rights in the invention to Cetus.
 Roche, after taking over Cetus, claims that it has ownership as a result of such assignment.

 Ownership of IP has always been a highly litigated aspect and this case is just one facet of the ownership complexities.
-Fights among inventors, companies and inventors, universities and inventors and so on are common place in the IP world.
+Fights among inventors, companies and inventors, universities and inventors and so on are commonplace in the IP world.
 As India does not have a Bayh-Dole equivalent, ownership of IP from universities is largely defined contractually.
-As patent licensing kicks off in universities, ownership wars are round the corner in India.
+As patent licensing kicks off in universities, ownership wars are around the corner in India.

 Authored by Dr. Kalyan C Kankanala.